 Screening for future T1D diagnoses

-Fortunately, the family caught Vivian’s diagnosis early enough and she was not in DKA.
+Fortunately, the family caught Vivian’s diagnosis early enough and she was not in diabetic ketoacidosis (DKA).
 At the hospital, the Brzozowskis were introduced to TrialNet, a genetic testing service that works to identify T1D at its earliest stages and find ways to delay or prevent the disease in individuals at risk.
-The family learned that it was actually possible to screen for Type 1 diabetes prior to onset.
+The family learned that it was actually possible to screen for type 1 diabetes prior to onset.
 That a simple blood test could tell the likelihood of developing T1D by looking at certain antibodies.

 “It was a no-brainer for us.
 Both of us coming from more of a scientific background and working with animals, to us, knowledge is power, even when it comes to knowing medical conditions and pending medical conditions.
 The more proactive that you can be the better.
 To me, it armed us to be able to research deeper,” Samantha says.